Lon Horiuchi: Waco

-On September 13, 1993, Charles Riley, a fellow FBI sniper deployed during the Waco Siege claimed that he had heard Horiuchi shooting from "Sierra One", an FBI-held house in front of the compound holding eight snipers, including Horiuchi and Christopher Curran, on April 19, 1993.
+On September 13, 1993, Charles Riley, a fellow FBI sniper deployed with Horiuchi during the Waco Siege, claimed that he had heard Horiuchi shooting from sniper position number one (Sierra One), an FBI-held house in front of the compound holding eight snipers, on April 19, 1993.
 Riley later retracted his statement, saying that he had been misquoted, and that he had only heard snipers at Sierra One announce that shots had been fired by Branch Davidians.
 Riley later clarified that he had heard a radio report from Sierra One that someone at that position had witnessed gunfire from within the compound.

 The Committee on Government reform notes that "There is no evidence that HRT snipers stationed at a house (designated the Sierra One sniper position) across the Double EE Ranch Road from the compound fired shots on April 19, 1993."

-Three of the twelve expended .308 Winchester casings that the Texas Rangers reported finding in the house were at Horiuchi's position.
-However, officials maintain that they were left behind from the earlier use of the house by the Bureau of Alcohol, Tobacco, Firearms and Explosives snipers on February 28, 1993.
-The recovered casings at the house were tested and identified by the Texas Rangers and the Office of Special Counsel matched them to weapons used by the Bureau of Alcohol, Tobacco and Firearms on February 28, 1993 and not those used by the FBI.
+Three of the twelve expended .308 caliber casings that the Texas Rangers reported finding in the house were at Horiuchi's position.
+However, officials maintained that they were left behind from the earlier use of the house by the Bureau of Alcohol, Tobacco, Firearms and Explosives snipers on February 28, 1993.
+The recovered casings at the house were tested and identified by the Texas Rangers and the Office of Special Counsel, matching them to weapons used by the Bureau of Alcohol, Tobacco and Firearms on February 28, 1993 and not those used by the FBI.

 For the five months following the Waco inferno, Timothy McVeigh worked at gun shows and handed out free cards printed with Horiuchi's name and address, "in the hope that somebody in the Patriot movement would assassinate the sharpshooter".
 He wrote hate mail to the sniper, suggesting that "what goes around, comes around".
-McVeigh considered targeting Horiuchi, or a member of his family, before settling on a bombing attack on a federal building, choosing to target the Murrah Building.
+McVeigh considered targeting Horiuchi, or a member of his family, before settling on the Oklahoma City bombing.

+Later life

+Horiuchi retired from the FBI in October 2006, with the job title of FBI Program Manager and Contracting Officer's Technical Representative (COTR).